Shopify Integration

 Products.

-3. Installing a Headless Theme
+3. Installing the Headless Theme

 Download the theme from the Github repository, enter the online store, and click

-Add Theme->Upload zip file
+Add Theme->Upload zip file.

-Select the downloaded theme package
+Select the downloaded theme package.

 After uploading, click